Cognigy/Documentation/docs/en/docs/webchat/v3/configuration.md

 Note that you can add multiple plugins.
 For more information on how to create and trigger plugins, refer to [Webchat Plugins](../plugins.md).

-## Demo Webchat Settings
+### Demo Webchat Settings

-The Cognigy Demo Webchat lets you test integrations with different providers and preview your webchat's appearance before deployment.
-It's a valuable tool for ensuring your webchat functions and looks as expected prior to launch.
+Demo Webchat lets test integrations with different providers and preview Webchat's appearance before deployment.
+It's a valuable tool for ensuring your Webchat functions as expected before launch.
 For more information on how to use this feature, refer to [Demo Webchat](../demo.md).